Table of Contents

 This approach is best for large, traditional organisations that require structure and control.
 It’s not ideal for dynamic or fast-changing environments.

 Sharpen your leadership and team skills and break every barrier to organisational excellence.
-Sign up for our ILM Level 2 Certificate in Leadership and Team Skills now!
+Sign up for the ILM Level 2 Certificate in Leadership and Team Skills now!

 The Hands-off Management Style, also known as absentee leadership, involves a manager who is rarely present and offers little guidance or support.
 This lack of involvement often leads to confusion, weak direction and poor team performance.
 Without active leadership, teams struggle to stay aligned and motivated.